joao-alemao/laziest/README.md

 When running commands with optional bindings:
 - A `[Skip]` option appears in the picker
 - Press `s` to skip the binding
-- Skipping removes both the flag and the placeholder
+- Skipping removes the entire placeholder (including embedded flags)

 ### Multiple Bindings